blackwhitecoin/test/doc/README_windows.txt

 -----
-After completing windows setup then run windows command line (cmd) cd daemon whitecoind
+After completing windows setup then run windows command line (cmd) cd daemon blackwhitecoind
-You would need to create a configuration file whitecoin.conf in the default wallet directory.
-Grant access to whitecoind.exe in anti-virus and firewall applications if necessary.
+You would need to create a configuration file blackwhitecoin.conf in the default wallet directory.
+Grant access to blackwhitecoind.exe in anti-virus and firewall applications if necessary.

 The software automatically finds other nodes to connect to.
 You can